Damian Duggan: Director of Language Books Ltd and French Tutor

 For my input and framework for my teaching I use elements appropriate to the student from the FLE programme of the University of Grenoble, plus my own materials.

-I am happy to work with students who are of an actual oral and aural ability of between A1 and B2 of the Common European Framework of Reference for Languages (CEFR) as published by Cambridge
+I am happy to work with students who are of an actual oral and aural ability of between A1 and B2 of the Common European Framework of Reference for Languages (CEFR) as published by Cambridge (9780521005319) in association with the Council of Europe.

 One final point: if there are two school students who wish to learn together and are at the same level of French, the fee remains the same.
-For six or more sessions, each would have to
+For six or more sessions, each would have to purchase their own books (£40) (I regret no refunds).
+Both must have their own Skype computer and thus be in communication both with me and each other.
+However, so as to retain concentration, both students would have to be in separate locations (could be same house, different rooms).
+This enables me to concentrate on each of them individually.

 I do not form part of a ‘consortium’ of tutors.
 If you engage to be taught by me – you will be taught by me.
-Since my time for teaching is finite, please do book your place while I have
+Since my time for teaching is finite, please do book your place while I have capacity.

-I will not be teaching between Friday 19th April and Monday 22nd April 2019 (inclusive).
+I will not be teaching between Friday 29th March and Monday 1st April 2024 (inclusive).
 All other days and times available.

 Why not book in for an Easter or a pre-Easter Booster'?